 Roast the Turkey

-Roast the turkey for 40 minutes and then reduce the heat to 160° C (320° F).
+Roast the turkey for 40 minutes and then reduce the oven temperature to 160° C (320° F).

-Take the tray out and turn the turkey breast side up using a pair of tongs or oven mitts.
 Roast it for another 80 minutes, or until the internal temperature reaches 74° C (165° F) when a meat thermometer is inserted between the breast and the leg.

 If you don't have a meat thermometer, check the turkey's doneness by piercing the deepest part of the meat with a skewer or the tip of a small knife.
-The juices should run clear with no trace of pink.
-Cook the turkey for another 15 minutes if the juices are still a little pink.

 Another way to understand if the turkey is fully cooked is to be able to twist and pull away the leg bone easily.

-Tent the turkey loosely with foil if starting to brown too fast.
 The cooking time in this recipe is calculated for a turkey size of 4.8 - 5 kg (11 pounds).

 Once the turkey is cooked, cover it with tin foil and leave it to rest in a warm place for 30 to 40 minutes before carving it.
-Proceed to prepare the turkey gravy.

 Prepare the Gravy